June 04, 2020 Anyssa Mendoza

 Converting Registrants to Attendees

-Registration seems hard, but it can be easy in comparison to driving attendance.
+Registration seems hard, but it can be easy compared to driving attendance.
 As you work to turn your would-be attendees into actual attendees, remember: every audience is different, so once again…test, test test!

 Here are a few things to keep in mind: